Culture & history

 Some areas contain several of these churches close together.

 The Njudung churches are a group of nine medieval churches with a unique cultural history.
 The churches were built in the 12th century in Romanesque style with stone altars.
 The churches characteristically had no base and were sometimes called “barefoot churches”.
-You can read more about the Njudung (one of the small lands that formed Småland) and the nine churches in the brochure Destination Vetlanda.
+You can read more about Njudung (one of the small lands that formed Småland) and the churches here.

 Uppvidinge was another of the constituent “lands” of Småland and is now a municipality.
 There are several medieval churches where it borders Växjö, for example Granhult Church and Dädesjö Church, Drev Church and Sjöså Church.